 When it comes to X-factors like closing privacy doors and double beds in Business Class, the Qatar Airways Qsuite has both.
 And let’s be honest – even in First Class, you don’t always get a door: or a double bed.
 Qatar knew that when designing Qsuite, and even now, still cheekily describes the experience as ‘First in Business’.

-What’s interesting about this pick is that Qsuite is over six years old.
+What’s interesting about this pick is that Qsuite is around eight years old.
 But in our book, it’s still the world’s leading Business Class seat.
 Since its initial unveiling in March 2017, we’re yet to see another Business Class product leapfrog Qsuite.

 In fact, I still remember the sheer awe throughout the room when Qsuite was unveiled.
 I’d flown to Germany for the big reveal at ITB Berlin, on a flight from Doha with Qatar Airways’ CEO.
 I knew it’d be a big event… but once the display was open, you could barely get within 10 metres of the mock-up.
 Everybody was crowding around to see the next big thing in aviation.